mingjingtang/postit2/README.md

   * research on methods about data intercommunication, OpenFeign as the backup plan, try RabbitMQ
   * setup spring boot projects
 * 2019 11 09 Sat - 2019 11 11 Mon
-  * continue on writing user storis, breaking down stories into tasks
+  * continue on writing user stories, breaking down stories into tasks
   * experiment on rabbitmq
   * experiment on deploying microservices project to pivotal cloud foundry
   * implement a helloworld restcontroller to test the setup